Royal Bhutan Army: 2003 Operation: All Clear

-During the early '90s Indian separatist groups United Liberation Front of Asom (ULFA), National Democratic Front of Bodoland (NDFB) and Kamtapur Liberation Organization (KLO) had begun to clandestinely set up camps in Bhutan's dense southern jungles.
-These camps were used to train cadres, store equipment and launch attacks on targets in India.
+During the early '90s Indian separatist groups United Liberation Front of Assam (ULFA), National Democratic Front of Bodoland (NDFB) and Kamtapur Liberation Organization (KLO) had begun to clandestinely set up camps in Bhutan's dense southern jungles.
+These camps were used to train militants, store equipment and launch attacks on targets in India.
 The Bhutanese government became aware of their presence in 1996, and from 1997 the issue was regularly discussed in the National Assembly.
-The Government of India began exerting diplomatic pressure on the Royal Government to remove the militant presence and offered to conduct joint military operations with Bhutan against the militants.
-The Royal Government, preferring a peaceful solution, declined the offer and instead initiated dialogue with the militant groups in 1998.
+The Government of India began exerting diplomatic pressure on the Royal Government of Bhutan to remove the militant presence and offered to conduct joint military operations with Bhutan against the militants.
+The Royal Government of Bhutan, preferring a peaceful solution, declined the offer and instead initiated dialogue with the militant groups in 1998.
 By December 2003 negotiations had failed to produce any agreement and the Royal Government, unable to tolerate the groups' presence any longer, issued a 48-hour ultimatum on 13 December.
 On 15 December the RBA commenced military operations against the militant groups.

 Combat operations

-Under the leadership of His Majesty the 4th King, the RBA and RBG, with a total strength of 6,000, attacked an estimated 3,000 militants spread across 30 camps.
+Under the leadership of King Jigme Singye Wangchuck the RBA and RBG, with a total strength of 6,000, attacked an estimated 3,000 militants spread across 30 camps.
 By 27 December 2003 all 30 camps had been captured.
 Additionally, the RBA seized "more than 500 AK 47/56 assault rifles and 500 other assorted weapons including rocket launchers and mortars, along with more than 1,000,000 rounds of ammunition.
 An anti-aircraft gun was also found at the site of the GHQ of the ULFA."

 By 3 January 2004 all 30 camps (ULFA-14, NDFB-11, KLO-5) and an additional 35 observation posts were destroyed and the militants dislodged.
 A total of 485 ULFA, NDFB and KLO militants were killed or captured; those captured along with the seized weapons and ammunition were handed over to the Government of India.
 Captured non-combatants were handed over to Assamese civil authorities.
 The RBA suffered 11 soldiers killed in action and 35 wounded in action.

 Personnel

 As of 2008 the RBA stood at 8,000 active-duty personnel.
 This follows an initiative introduced in 2005 by the Royal Government of Bhutan to reduce the strength of the RBA while increasing militia training of the Bhutanese population.

+Bhutan has a well trained military force, with formidable logistics and effective tactics, as proven in the 2003 Operation all-clear.
+Soldiers have high advantage in mountain warfare and jungle warfare, given Bhutan's geographic location.